react-syntax-highlighter/react-syntax-highlighter/README.md

 ### Use

-*Currently this modules requires that you build with webpack as it uses dynamic require statements*

 #### props
 * `language` - the language to highlight code in.
 * `style` - style object rquired from styles directory. <a href="https://github.com/conorhastings/react-syntax-highlighter/blob/master/AVAILABLE_STYLES.MD">here</a>. `import { style } from 'react-syntax-highlighter/styles'` .
 Will use default if style is not included.